openstack/cinder/HACKING.rst

 - [N329] LOG.exception and LOG.error messages require translations `_LE()`.
 - [N330] LOG.warning messages require translations `_LW()`.
 - [N333] Ensure that oslo namespaces are used for namespaced libraries.
+- [N336] Must use a dict comprehension instead of a dict constructor with a sequence of key-value pairs.
 - [C301] timeutils.utcnow() from oslo_utils should be used instead of datetime.now().
 - [C302] six.text_type should be used instead of unicode
 - [C303] Ensure that there are no 'print()' statements in code that is being committed.